Updates from Sunday, Sept. 14

 Updates from Thursday, May 22

-Nate Ulrich of the Akron Beacon-Journal has the latest from the Browns on Gordon:
+Nate Ulrich of the Akron Beacon-Journal has this from Browns receiver Miles Austin:

 Tight end Jordan Cameron also gave his thoughts, per Ulrich: